 If you’re planning to make the trip to the north of Luzon in the Philippines, this ultimate guide can help you create that complete travel itinerary to Laoag City.

-Starting October 2020, travelers from selected parts from the Philippines can once again discover Laoag’s beaches, heritage sites, and museums.
+Starting October 2020, travelers from the Philippines can once again discover Laoag’s beaches, heritage sites, and museums.
 But with the threat of COVID-19 pandemic, the Inter-Agency Task Force on Emerging Infectious Diseases (IATF-EID) has announced a set of guidelines and tourist requirements to comply before you make your trip to the ‘Sunshine City’ of Ilocos Norte.

 Here are the requirements that you need to prepare before going to Laoag: